 - Check the slope rounding for compliance with the contract.
 While the top of the slope is still reachable with equipment, decide whether the contractor should do additional slope rounding or contour grading.

-- Ensure that the construction of any special items for erosion control complies with the contract.
+- Verify that the construction of any special items for erosion control complies with the contract.
 This review must include items on the contractor’s approved plan for controlling water pollution.

-- Ensure that all top-of-slope or toe-of-slope ditches will drain.
+- Check that all top-of-slope or toe-of-slope ditches will drain.

-- Ensure that embankment widening complies with the contract plans for installing guard railing.
+- Make sure that embankment widening complies with the contract plans for installing guard railing.

 - Examine slopes for material that blasting has shattered or loosened.
 Order the removal of this material.